 So how do you furnish a mid-century modern living space for men?
 Trying to describe exactly what a mid-century modern living space is, is a bit of a challenge.
 In general, it’s a style that was popular in the middle of the last century (obviously) which is characterized by ‘organic lines’ ‘simplicity’ ‘brightness’ even retro looking (to us it will be anyway).
 It’s an extremely popular look today and will leave you with a fresh and modern living space.
 Below we describe some of the design tropes and furniture you can use to achieve the mid century modern look.
 Hopefully throughout the article will begin to understand exactly what kind of attributes the mid-century modern living space uses, and how you can apply it to you masculine living space.

 Mid-Century Modern Velvet Bench Loveseat Sofa

-Get a sofa with legs and ‘organic lines’ which allows circulation of air and a brighter room …Apparently.
+Get a couch with legs and ‘organic lines’ which allows circulation of air and a brighter room …Apparently.
 No but seriously, organic lines are those that are found in nature, ones which flow naturally.
 The mid century modern furniture legs are the main feature here.
 The above couch is a mid century green velvet sofa.
 Honestly, I’m struggling to see where the organic lines are but it’s a pretty cool sofa none the less.
 The sofa also comes with the prestige Amazon’s choice sticker, ooo lala.
 Level up your home or apartment with this mid century modern couch.

 Rivet Sloane Mid-Century Modern Armchair